mkhrussell/mkhrussell.github.io/_posts/2019-12-06-swiftui-playground-liveview.md

   - Live View
 ---

 In WWDC 2019, Apple announced SwiftUI, and innovative UI Library for iOS.
-SwiftUI's declarative syntax and simplicity made many developers fans of this new libray instantly.
+SwiftUI's declarative syntax and simplicity made many developers fan of this new libray instantly.

 In this article, I have demonstrated how you can enable live view of a SwiftUI view in Xcode playground.